flornkm/florians-site/content/feed/website-redesign.md

 ## What's next?

-Finetuning, working, and building, as you might know, missingfont.com.
+Finetuning, working, and building.
 So I guess, see you in a bit!